The Ultimate Guide to the Nuremberg Christmas Market, Germany

 Winter clothes & accessories – Many of the Nuremberg Christmas markets also sell lovely wintery clothes such as sweaters, hats, gloves, and even leather goods like wallets and belts.
 This is perfect if you’re freezing and you find out you’ve forgotten your gloves.

-Top Things to Do in Nuremberg
+What to Do in Nuremberg During Christmas

 Apart from eating, drinking, and shopping, there are still quite a few other things to do in Nuremberg, both related and unrelated to Christmas.